viluong/viluong/README.md

 - 👋 Hi, I’m @viluong, I'm a software engineer.
-- 👀 I’m interested in coding and some interesting things.
+- 👀 I’m interested in coding and some interesting things...
-- 🌱 I’m currently learning AWS, DevOpps,...
 And this is where I practice my technical.
 - 📫 My email: viluong1610@gmail.com.

 <!---